emilywantland/Portfolio/README.md

 ### Resume

 This folder contains an up-to-date copy of my professional resume.
+* A subfolder includes diplomas from UiPath Training courses.

 ### Software Development